 - Search is ranked by the total number of subscribers.

 - Consider the future of podcasts when mapping out a strategy.
-Alexa is moving to the car, and you can ask Siri to play podcasts in the car.
+Alexa is moving to the car.
+So you can ask Siri to play podcasts in the car.
 The connected car will come down to 5 audio platforms: Alexa, Apple CarPlay, Android CarPlay, Pandora, and Spotify.

 - ‘Skill’ is an app in the Alexa world (“Alexa, enable….”)

-- You can use Apple’s consumption data to tell where people are listening and see where they dropped off.
+- You can use Apple’s consumption data to tell where people are listening.
+Then see where they dropped off.

 Preparing for Google’s Mobile First